On Archifest 2018 and the basis of architecture

-Do people shape the environment or does the environment actually shape people - in terms of lifestyle, interaction and well-being?
-Perhaps this is not an either or situation, but an on-going conversation that evolves together with the ever-changing landscape of the country.
+Do people shape the environment or does the environment shape people in terms of their lifestyle, interaction and well-being?
+Perhaps this is not an either-or situation, but an ongoing conversation that evolves together with the ever-changing landscape of the country.

 This year’s Archifest 2018 shifts its focus to Design For Life from last year’s theme of Building Agency.
-The backbone of this entire festival is going to be about how design can serve the people and the winning entry for this year’s Archifest Pavilion is by Kite Studio Architecture.
-Their design is inspired by and incorporates the void decks we find so familiar in HDB housing.
+The backbone of the festival is going to be about how design can serve the people, and the winning entry for this year’s Archifest Pavilion is by Kite Studio Architecture.
+Its design is inspired by and incorporates the void decks we find so familiar in HDB housing.

-Principal and Director of Kite, Khairudin Saharom elaborates on the inspiration of their winning entry.
+Principal and director of Kite, Khairudin Saharom, elaborates on the inspiration behind their winning entry.

-The following images in this article are artist impressions of how this year’s Archifest Pavilion would look like - designed and courtesy of Kite Studio Architecture.
-As can be seen, it embodies the openness for possibilities to happen in the physical space itself - giving ownership to the people to transform and actively use the space however they may see fit.
+The following images in this article are artist impressions of how this year’s Archifest Pavilion would look like, as designed by and courtesy of Kite Studio Architecture.
+It embodies the openness for possibilities to happen in the physical space itself, giving ownership to the people to transform and actively use the space, however they may see fit.
 A constant negotiation between people and the environment organically.

-This echoes the philosophy that Design Must Serve a Cause of the chosen Festival Director for this year's edition.
-B-Side explores what exactly architecture should entail with Archifest 2018’s Festival Director, Yann Follain of WY-TO.
+This echoes the philosophy of this year’s festival: Design Must Serve a Cause.
+B-Side explores what architecture should entail with Archifest 2018’s festival director, Yann Follain of WY-TO.

 Actually this is a good question.

-Many things on my end, in the sense that I was invited to Manila to give a talk on healthcare design in Asia.
-I had a talk there and then I was having a talk in Cambodia.
-There were two other architects from Singapore talking about two hospitals based here - Khoo Teck Phuat Hospital and KK Women’s & Children’s Hospital.
-There was also the construction for the Woodlands Health Campus, and these projects focus on the well-being on the user and the hospitals serve as a benchmark on designing for community and people.
+I was invited to Manila to give a talk on healthcare design in Asia.
+I had a talk there and another in Cambodia.
+There were two other architects from Singapore who talked about two hospitals here, Khoo Teck Phuat Hospital and KK Women’s & Children’s Hospital.
+The Woodlands Health Campus is also being constructed.
+These projects focus on the well-being of the user, and the hospitals serve as a benchmark on designing for community and people.
 It is to ensure that the environment is engaging.
-Everything we do here in Singapore prioritises well-being and the people in the space.
+Everything we do here in Singapore prioritises the well-being of the people in the space.

-So when contacted to become Festival Director of Archifest 2018, I was asked as to what theme I would want to talk about.
+When contacted to become the festival director of Archifest 2018, I was asked about the theme I would like to talk about.
 I knew that I wanted to talk about design for life.
-My fellow architects here, in Singapore, this is what we promote.
-The role of an architect in the big environment is to improve life, well-being of the user and to protect our planet.
+My fellow architects in Singapore — this is what we promote.
+The role of an architect in the big environment is to improve life, the well-being of the user and to protect our planet.
 Architecture is evidently people-centric.